Medications for heart disease

 Angiotensin-receptor blockers (ARBs) provide an alternative to ACE inhibitors.
 ARBs work in a slightly different way from ACE inhibitors to restore normal blood flow: Instead of blocking production of angiotensin, ARBs prevent this protein from exerting its blood vessel–constricting effects in the body.
-When ARBs were first introduced, it was not clear whether they worked as well as ACE inhibitors.
-Two major clinical trials reported in 2003 that they do — at least for some people.

 Avoiding common pitfalls

 One of the great medical success stories of our time is the ability to diagnose and treat heart disease and to gauge a person's risk of developing it in the future.
 But preventive measures and therapies can only be successful if people use them.
 A continuing medical challenge is helping people avoid a variety of common pitfalls: ignoring key symptoms, deferring recommended tests, or neglecting to take medications as prescribed.
 Any or all of these things can keep you from reaping the full benefit of decades of medical research and practice.

 If you've reached your target blood pressure or cholesterol level, it's tempting to stop taking your medicine.
 But doing so can cause your blood pressure or cholesterol to rise again — along with your risk for heart disease.
 Check with your doctor before deciding to cut back or eliminate any medication.

 Tell your doctor about side effects that you find bothersome.
 Chances are, you can use a different medication that's more bearable.
 One of the best ways to minimize unpleasant side effects from heart medications is to avoid taking other drugs that interact adversely with them.
 Many drugs commonly prescribed for the prevention or treatment of heart disease should not be taken with other medications.

 "It must be heartburn."